 Standard: Students will participate in physical activity.
+Indicators: Students will

-- Sustain moderate to vigorous physical activity for shorts periods of time. - Recognize the body's response to exercise.

-Participate in a variety of physical activities and unstructured play outside of physical education class.
+- Sustain moderate to vigorous physical activity for short periods of time. - Recognize the body's response to exercise. - Participate in a variety of physical activities and unstructured play outside of physical education class